W3rni0/NahamCon_CTF_2020/readme.md

 **flag{there_are_a_few_extra_berries_in_this_one}**

-**Solution:**: With the chellenge we are again get a text file, the content of the text file is:
+**Solution:**: With the chellenge we are get a text file, the content of the text file is:
 ```
 n = 7735208939848985079680614633581782274371148157293352904905313315409418467322726702848189532721490121708517697848255948254656192793679424796954743649810878292688507385952920229483776389922650388739975072587660866986603080986980359219525111589659191172937047869008331982383695605801970189336227832715706317
 e = 65537